 I want to get off autopilot.
 Where do I start?

-It’s hard to admit to ourselves that we are on autopilot and headed toward a destination we do not want.
+It’s hard to admit to ourselves that we are on autopilot and headed in a direction we aren’t thrilled about.
 The process of getting off autopilot can feel scary and painful even if you know it’ll be beneficial in the long run.

 First, it’s important to remember that financial freedom isn’t all or nothing.
 As you gain financial freedom by getting out of debt, building your emergency savings, and investing for retirement, your options increase.
 Over time, you can make significant changes in your life without waiting to retire early.